tomasbarroso2000/2022-daw-leic51d-g06/docs/backend-report.md

 We highlight the following aspects of this model:

-- Our design allows the user to be associated with many tokens (stored in the database) which should happen in "real-world applications" where a new token is generated for each session;
+- Our design allows the user to be associated with multiple tokens (3) (stored in the database) which should happen in "real-world applications" where a new token is generated for each session;
-- The stored password is just the hash code of the actual password to provide more security;
+- The stored passwords and tokens are just the hash code of the actual value to provide more security;
-- The physical model contains tables that are not currently used but will be useful for improving the flexibility of the application in the near future.
+- We thought about adding privilege levels to the users so that there could be database managers within the users.
+Even though it is not yet implemented, it could be something to think about in the future.

 ## Software organization